 Ireland is a wonderful place to visit year round.
-However, some months of the year are better than others.
-Knowing when to go to Ireland and the trade-offs (like smaller crowds or longer daylight hours) can help you pick the perfect time.
+However, some months of the year have advantages that others don’t (like smaller crowds or longer daylight hours).

 November, December, January & February

-The winter months have limited daylight hours, which means less time at the attractions and more time in the pub, which is not entirely a bad trade. :-)
+The winter months have limited daylight hours, which means less time at the attractions and more time in the pub, which is not entirely a bad trade off. 😊

 March is the month of St. Patrick’s Day.
 Many people love to travel to Ireland during this blessed (and fun!) holiday.
-Towns will be full of life with colorful parades and other events, but lines may be long, restaurants may be full, and daylight will still be shorter than spring and summer.
+Towns will be full of life with colorful parades and other events, but lines may be long, restaurants and pubs may be full, and hotels (especially in Dublin) will be more expensive.

-July and August are the peak travel months.
-The crowds will be heavier and the best accommodations will fill up fast, but with careful planning, you can avoid the masses, travel off the beaten path a little and have an exceptional time.
+These are the peak travel months.
+The crowds will be heavier and the best accommodations will fill up fast, but with careful planning, you can avoid the masses.

 When to go to Ireland

 If you have any time of the year to plan your trip, go during the shoulder months during spring and fall.

 But really?
 Just go.
 You won’t be disappointed.
 I promise. 😊

 Whenever you go to Ireland, be sure you’re prepared with the best packing list: